biohazard999/Xenial.Framework/docs/guide/column-builders-record-syntax.md

 ::: danger
 All code should be thoroughly tested after changing the compiler version.

 Microsoft has done a great job trying not to break any existing client project, but because it is not supported on the old full framework (.NET4xx) officially, use this technique at your own risk.
 :::

 ## Registration

-Registration is exactly the same as in the previous examples, override the `AddGeneratorUpdaters` in the platform agnostic module and call the `updaters.UseDetailViewLayoutBuilders()` extension method.
+Registration is exactly the same as in the previous examples, override the `AddGeneratorUpdaters` in the platform agnostic module and call the `updaters.UseListViewColumnBuilders()` extension method.

-<<< @/guide/samples/layout-builders-simple/RegisterInModule.cs{8,12}
+<<< @/guide/samples/column-builders-simple/RegisterInModule.cs{8,12}

-## Build the Layout
+## Build the Columns

 As this uses C#9 it is now possible to use the [`Target-typed new expressions feature`](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-9#fit-and-finish-features) which removes a little bit of redundancy in the code as shown below:

-<<< @/guide/samples/layout-builders-records/RecordLayout.cs
+<<< @/guide/samples/column-builders-records/RecordLayout.cs

-Although the syntax is a lot longer than the fluent builder syntax, it is a little more structured.
+The syntax is more concise than the initializer syntax and it is a little more structured.
 It's combining both the power of `expression trees` to specify type safe layouts, as well as a familiar syntax comparable to initializers.
-However it is more verbose (language limitations require the need to specify the `Children` directly, which is not needed with normal initializer syntax) so it's use is only recommended when there is a need to specify properties and children at the same time, or when using leaf node types (for example property editors).

 ## A mixed sample

-<<< @/guide/samples/layout-builders-records/RecordLayoutMixed.cs
+<<< @/guide/samples/column-builders-records/RecordLayoutMixed.cs

 ::: warning
 Whilst this sample works without issue mixing syntax styles is not recommended.
 It may work from a technical standpoint but it adds complexity and harms readability.

 Wherever possible coding styles and conventions should be clearly defined and adhered to.
 :::